Keep up to date with what your class are doing by clicking on the Class Blog logo (above).

 Please click here to download the National Curriculum guide for parents.

 Year 3 is where children begin their journey in to Key Stage 2.
 As a transitional year, children will build on the skills they have learnt in Key Stage 1 and develop new skills in a fun way.

-Children are given either a piece of Literacy or Numeracy homework every Monday.
+Children are given either a piece of English or Maths homework every Friday.
 The purpose of their homework will be to build on what they have learnt in previous weeks.
 The children should be encouraged to tackle their work independently as they are developing the skills they have learnt.
 During the week we will practise a spelling rule and spellings based on the rule will be given out as homework.
 The children will be tested on the following Monday.
-So that we can check the homework in enough time, please hand it in by Friday.
+So that we can check the homework in enough time, please return the homework by the following Friday.

 We are always available to talk through any issues or concerns you may have so please do not hesitate to come and speak with us.